 The Role of Chemical Imbalances in Dog Behavioral Problems

-A first step is to understand the role of neurotransmitters.
-Neurotransmitters are basically chemical messengers responsible for carrying, boosting and modulating signals between neurons .
+Neurotransmitters, which are an important component of brain chemistry in humans and dogs, are chemical messengers responsible for carrying, boosting and modulating signals between neurons.
 There are two types of neurotransmitters:

-- Excitatory neurotransmitters: which excite the neuron, stimulating it to action.
-Examples are norepinephrine, epinephrine -aka adrenaline- and cortisol which are fight and flight hormones produced by the adrenal gland.
+- Excitatory neurotransmitters: These excite the neuron, stimulating it to action.
+Examples are norepinephrine, epinephrine—aka adrenaline—and cortisol which are fight and flight hormones produced by the adrenal gland.

-- Inhibitory neurotransmitters: which inhibit the neuron, decreasing its action.
-Examples are: serotonin and GABA.
+- Inhibitory neurotransmitters: These inhibit the neuron, decreasing its action.
+Examples include serotonin and GABA.

-- Excitatory and inhibitory neurotransmitters: can have both effects depending on the receptors, Examples are acetylcholine and dopamine.
+- Excitatory and inhibitory neurotransmitters: These can have both effects depending on the receptors.
+Examples are acetylcholine and dopamine.

 Let's take a closer look into these neurotransmitters and their role in canine behavior.

-Along with epinephrine and cortisol, norepinephrine is a stimulant and partecipates in the fight-or-flight response, by increasing your dog's heart rate.
-At the same time, norepinephrine is also, a mood enhancer which explains why along with serotonin, norepinephrine has a positive effect in the brain which enhances mood.
+Along with epinephrine and cortisol, norepinephrine is a stimulant and participates in the fight-or-flight response, by increasing your dog's heart rate.
+At the same time, norepinephrine is also a mood enhancer which explains why along with serotonin, norepinephrine has a positive effect on the brain.

-This is a neurotransmitter found in the intestinal tract and central nervous system.
-This chemical is thought for being responsible for general feelings of happiness and well being which is why it is often referred to as the "feel good" hormone.
-A study by researchers at Zaragoza University, in Spain determined that dogs that were aggressive had lower levels of serotonin in their blood.
+This is a neurotransmitter found in the intestinal tract and central nervous system. lt is thought to be responsible for general feelings of happiness and well-being which is why it is often referred to as the "feel-good" hormone.
+A study by researchers at Zaragoza University in Spain determined that dogs that were aggressive had lower levels of serotonin in their blood.
 To be exact, such dogs had 278 units compared to 387 in non-aggressive dogs.

-Serotonin, unfortunately cannot be supplied under the form of a pill or injection.
-Interestingly though, a class of drugs known as tricyclic antidepressants (TCA) helps slow down the reabsorption rate of the neurotransmitters serotonin and norepinephrine allowing their levels to rise.
+Serotonin, unfortunately, cannot be supplied in the form of a pill or injection.
+Interestingly though, a class of drugs known as tricyclic antidepressants (TCA) helps slow down the reabsorption rate of the neurotransmitters serotonin and norepinephrine, allowing their levels to rise.
 A drug belonging to this class is clomipramine.